ljstaib/news-analyzer/README.md

 This project was originally created to fulfill credit for an assignment in a class at Boston University.
 For this assignment, I created a website designed for journalists using Flask-RESTful.
 The website was designed to handle multiple users uploading multiple files at once.

 ## Documentation
-Please see the "docs" folder
+Please see the "docs" folder.

 ## Features
 - Logging in, signing up, ability for a user to change their password